 Tooth Extraction Procedure

-For a simple tooth extraction, we will first apply a local anesthetic to prevent pain and discomfort.
+For simple tooth extractions, we will first apply a local anesthetic to prevent pain and discomfort.
 The tooth will be loosened with a tool called an elevator and then removed with dental forceps.
 Once the procedure is complete, the area may be closed with one or two stitches.